Understanding multi-fidelity training of machine-learned force-fields: Methodology

-For training and evaluation we divided the dataset $D$ into four partitions: \texttt{a}, \texttt{b}, \texttt{c}, and \texttt{t} $\subset D$ (see Fig.~\ref{fig:partitions}).
-We randomly assign all structures with the same chemical formula to one of the four subsets; this ensures that no structure appears in more than one subset and that structures from different subsets are sufficiently different.
-Subsets \texttt{a}, \texttt{c}, and \texttt{t} contain $\approx$\,100k structures each; \texttt{b} contains $\approx$\,175k structures.
+For training and evaluation, we divided the structures into four partitions: \texttt{a}, \texttt{b}, \texttt{c}, and \texttt{t} (see Fig.~\ref{fig:partitions}).
+We randomly assigned all structures with the same chemical formula to one of the four subsets; this ensures that no structure appears in more than one subset and that structures from different subsets are sufficiently different.
+Given the large number of unique chemical formulae in the dataset, this procedure produced four non-overlapping subsets of similar chemical diversity.
+Subsets \texttt{a}, \texttt{c}, and \texttt{t} contain \num{\approx 100}k structures each; the remaining \num{\approx 175}k structures were assigned to subset \texttt{b}.
 Throughout, we use the notation (\textlangle{}label\textrangle{}; \textlangle{}subset\textrangle{}), for instance (CC; \texttt{a}) and (DFT; \texttt{t}), to refer to the various combinations of labelling methods and subsets.
-Unless explicitly stated, we use energy and force labels when training on DFT and xTB.
-When evaluating, we test against the CC labels of the test split, \texttt{t}, since these labels are the most accurate and are the ones we are ultimately aiming to model.
+Unless explicitly stated, we use energy and force labels when training on DFT and xTB, and evaluate models against the CC energy labels of the hold-out test split, \texttt{t}, since CC provides the most accurate labels and is the target fidelity throughout.